 - Developing and deploying key skills of management, communication, mental resilience.

-- Planning for Terrorism and responding to complex coordinated terrorist attacks.
+- Planning for terrorism and responding to complex coordinated terrorist attacks.

-- Developing exercises and after-action reports (AARs) for Emergency Management.
+- Developing exercises and after-action reports (AARs) for emergency management.

 Table of Contents

-Part 1: Introduction and History of Emergency Management
+Module 1: Introduction and History of Emergency Management

 Michael J. Fagel and Shane Stovall

-2. Evolution of the Federal Emergency Management and Planning Guidance: Changes since 9/11 and Katrina
+2. The Evolution of the Federal Emergency Management and Planning Guidance: Changes since 9/11 and Katrina

 3. EOC Operation

-4. Disaster Law
+4. Disaster and the Law

 Thomas D. Schneid

-Part 2: Facilitation of Effective Emergency Management
+Module 2: Facilitation of Effective Emergency Management

-6. Developing Planning Team
+6. Developing a Planning Team

-Michael J. Fagel and Lucian G. Canton
+Michael J. Fagel and Lucien G. Canton

 7. Assessing Threats, Vulnerabilities, and Risks within the Community